Rimbach, Hesse: Location

 The community lies in the Odenwald some 30 km north of Heidelberg and about 35 km northeast of Mannheim.
 It is found on Bundesstraße 38, and through it flows the Weschnitz.

 Neighbouring communities

 Rimbach borders in the north on the community of Fürth, in the east on the community of Grasellenbach, in the southeast on the community of Wald-Michelbach, in the south on the community of Mörlenbach and in the west on the town of Heppenheim.

 Constituent communities

-Rimbach’s Ortsteile are Albersbach, Lauten-Weschnitz, Mitlechtern, Münschbach, Unter-Mengelbach and Zotzenbach.
+Rimbach's Ortsteile are Albersbach, Lauten-Weschnitz, Mitlechtern, Münschbach, Unter-Mengelbach and Zotzenbach.

 Climate

 Owing to its location in Bergstraße district, a mild climate prevails in Rimbach, which often leads to what in Germany is a very early blossoming of the almond trees.

 History

-In 795, Rimbach had its first documentary mention, and in 1995 it celebrated its 1,200-year jubilee.